DaziumDesignSolutions/CobaltTalon.com/contents/events-content.md

 #####ACO Summit

 ACOs in both the public and private sector have continued to grow over the past several years, ushering in more experience and evidence on what is working and ways to continue evolving accountable care models.
-The Summit brings together leading policymakers, experts, and ACO implementers to provide unique and in-depth insights on ACO implementation and ongoing health care reform.
+The Summit brings together leading policy makers, experts, and ACO implementers to provide unique and in-depth insights on ACO implementation and ongoing health care reform.
 The Summit will cover a variety of topics including innovative contract and payment arrangements, performance measurement, patient engagement, unique challenges and opportunities for physician-led ACOs, clinical leadership, coordinating care for high-risk and vulnerable populations, strategies for clinical transformation, and innovations in health data use and management.

 ---
-image: analyticsmod_164125422.jpg

 June 23rd, 2014
 #####ACO Performance Analytics Data Management Summit